Accessibility statement for Access Charity CRM

 Testing found these improvements:

-We could not longer identify any keyboard traps in the system where a user must use a mouse to exit content
+We could no longer identify any keyboard traps in the system where a user must use a mouse to exit content

-When tabbing through content this does not appear to follow a more logical order on the page
+When tabbing through content this appears to follow a more logical order on the page